-Soriatane is a medicine used to treat severe forms of psoriasis in adults.
+SORIATANE is a medicine used to treat severe forms of psoriasis in adults.
 Psoriasis is a skin disease that causes cells in the outer layer of the skin to grow faster than normal and pile up on the skin's surface.
 In the most common type of psoriasis, the skin becomes inflamed and produces red, thickened areas, often with silvery scales.
-Because Soriatane can have serious side effects, you should talk with your prescriber about whether Soriatane's possible benefits outweigh its possible risks.
-Soriatane may not work right away.
-You may have to wait 2 to 3 months before you get the full benefit of Soriatane.
-Psoriasis gets worse for some patients when they first start Soriatane treatment.

-- Do NOT take Soriatane if you can get pregnant.
-Do not take Soriatane if you are pregnant or might get pregnant during Soriatane treatment or at any time for at least 3 years after you stop treatment with SORIATANE (see “What are the important warnings and instructions for females taking SORIATANE?”).
+- Do NOT take SORIATANE if you can get pregnant.
+Do not take SORIATANE if you are pregnant or might get pregnant during treatment with SORIATANE or at any time for at least 3 years after you stop treatment with SORIATANE (see “What are the important warnings and instructions for females taking SORIATANE?”).

-- Do NOT take Soriatane if you are allergic to acitretin, the active ingredient in Soriatane, to any of the other ingredients (see the end of this Medication Guide for a list of all the ingredients in Soriatane), or to any similar drugs (ask your prescriber or pharmacist whether any drugs you are allergic to are related to Soriatane).
+- Do NOT take SORIATANE if you are allergic to acitretin, the active ingredient in SORIATANE, to any of the other ingredients in SORIATANE (see the end of this Medication Guide for a list of all the ingredients in SORIATANE), or to any medicines that are like SORIATANE.
+Ask your prescriber or pharmacist if any medicines you are allergic to are like SORIATANE.